 Dani Cádiz Bedini is an Assistant Professor in the Department of Spanish and Portuguese at UC Berkeley.
-Her research centers on hemispheric American literatures, literary exchanges, and anticolonial activism, with a focus on migrations, border crossings, and linguistic exchange.
+Her research centers on Latin American and hemispheric American literatures, literary exchanges, and anticolonial activism, with a focus on migrations, border crossings, and linguistic exchange.
 Her book project, tentatively titled Crossing the Americas: Empire, Race, and Translation in the Long Nineteenth Century, examines diverse modes of translation that were harnessed as anti-imperialist work in the Americas during the nineteenth and twentieth centuries.

 Dani's writing and reviews have appeared or are forthcoming in American Quarterly, MELUS and American Periodicals.
 She’s also a frequent contributor to the global arts magazine, the Online Gallery.